 The meticulously handcrafted timepieces of A. Lange & Söhne are available in over 70 countries.
 Just a few thousand A. Lange & Söhne wristwatches are manufactured each year.
 All of them feature a unique design and appearance that is closer to the classic British style.

 In Phillips’ Geneva auction 2018, A. Lange & Söhne 1815 Homage to Walter Lange was sold for $852,525.
-It was the first 1815 model that featured a jumping seconds hands, a complication developed by the founder Ferdinand Adolph Lange.
+It was the first 1815 model that featured a jumping sweep-seconds hand, an exceptional complication developed by the founder Ferdinand Adolph Lange.

 Breguet No. 627